Monitor CIDR usage by resource - Amazon Virtual Private Cloud

 • Ignored: The resource has been chosen to be exempt from monitoring.
 IPAM does not evaluate ignored resources for overlap or allocation rule compliance.
 When a resource is chosen to be ignored, any space allocated to it from an IPAM pool is returned to the pool and the resource will not be imported again through automatic import (if the automatic import allocation rule is set on the pool).

-• -: This resource is not one of the types of resources that IPAM can monitor or manage.
+• -: This resource is not one of the types of resources that IPAM can manage.

-• IP usage: For a resources that are VPCs, this is the percentage of IP address space in the VPC that's taken up by subnet CIDRs.
+• IPs allocated: For resources that are VPCs, this is the percentage of IP address space in the VPC that's taken up by subnet CIDRs.
 For resources that are subnets, if the subnet has an IPv4 CIDR provisioned to it, this is the percentage of IPv4 address space in the subnet that's in use.
 If the subnet has an IPv6 CIDR provisioned to it, the percentage of IPv6 address space in use is not represented.
 The percentage of IPv6 address space in use cannot currently be calculated.
+For resources that are public IPv4 pools, this is the percentage of IP address space in the pool that's been allocated to Elastic IP addresses (EIPs).

 • Region: The AWS Region of the resource.